meloidae/minarai/README.md

 ## Notes
 ### On elixir's performance
-Single-thread performance of Elixir is good enough to achieve 60+FPS in GB emulation.
+Single-thread performance of Elixir should be good enough to achieve 60+FPS GB emulation.
 However, I've also encountered occasional but significant drop offs in frame rates.
-These drop offs coincide with full-sweep GC.
+These drop offs coincide with full-sweep GC of the emulation process.

 In order to eliminate full-sweep GC, one must avoid using a single persistent process for emulation.
 I originally tried using two processes where they take turns emulating the gameboy state transitions.